VI. Honor Code Violations [FN33]

 A student violates the Honor Code if the student engages in dishonorable conduct as defined below.
 The Honor Code will be applied reasonably in accordance with the examples below.
 Examples of proscribed conduct are meant to be instructive and not all-inclusive.

 A. Lying: the presentation of false information with the intent to deceive.
 Lying includes, but is not limited to:

 1. Misrepresenting oneself or one’s accomplishments for the purpose of gaining an academic advantage or an advantage in opportunities for employment or other co-curricular opportunities;

-2. Falsifying College documents including alteration or forgery;
+2. Falsifying university documents including alteration or forgery;

 3. Providing false or misleading information to Honor or Student Conduct members during the course of an investigation or hearing of an alleged violation of the Honor Code or Student Code of Conduct.
 Lying within this context may be charged as a separate offense.

 B. Stealing: knowingly taking or appropriating the property of another, including property of the university, without the rightful owner’s permission and with the intent to permanently or substantially deprive the owner of the property.
 One does not receive rightful permission if it is induced by fraud or deception.

 C. Cheating: including, but not limited to, the following acts:

 1. Plagiarism: the presentation, with intent to deceive, or with disregard for proper scholarly procedures of a significant scope, of any information, ideas or phrasing of another as if they were one’s own without giving appropriate credit to the original source.

 a.
 One commits plagiarism when one includes the words of another without quotation or when one includes the substantive work of another without properly crediting the source with footnotes, quotation marks, or other appropriate citation.